ybyzek/theniledev-examples/webapp/README.md

 - [YOLO](../usecases/README.md#yolo)

 Everything you need to run this example is in one of the folders above.
-Once a developer initializes their control plane in Nile with their service's entity schema, they can capture events as end users create new instances to reconcile Nile with their data plane, get built-in multi-tenancy and authorization policies, and show metrics to users for consumption and billing.
+Once a developer initializes their control plane in Nile with their service's entity schema, they can capture events as end users create new instances to reconcile Nile with their data plane, get built-in multi-tenancy and authorization policies, and show metrics to users for consumption and billing using Nile's metrics API and matching UI components.
 This webapp demonstrates a sample frontend for their SaaS application that integrates with the control plane using Nile React components for [Next.js](https://nextjs.org/).
 It provides self-service workflows for user signup/login, org creation, and instance management.